Since the formation of the National Diploma in Beekeeping Board in 1954, a total of 90 Diplomas have been awarded.

 Norman L. Carreck BSc CBiol FRSB FRES NDB

 Norman Carreck has been keeping bees since the age of 15.
 He read Agricultural Science at Nottingham University and joined Rothamsted Research in 1987 as an agronomist working on nutrient uptake in cereal crops.
 Between 1991 and 2006 he was apiculturalist in the Plant and Invertebrate Ecology Division, with responsibility for maintaining about 80 colonies of honey bees.
 He was also fully involved in the two research groups, on pollination ecology with Prof. Ingrid Williams and Dr Juliet Osborne; and bee pathology with Brenda Ball.
 He obtained the National Diploma in Beekeeping in 1996, was elected a Fellow of the Royal Entomological Society in 2004, and a Fellow of the Royal Society of Biology in 2011.
 He is a member of the Technical and Environmental Committee of the British Beekeepers Association, a Trustee of the C.B.
-Dennis British Beekeepers Research Trust, a member of the Examinations Board for the National Diploma in Beekeeping, a member of the “Bee Health Advisory Forum” for the Defra “Healthy Bees Plan”, the UK member of the Executive Committee of the international honey bee research network “COLOSS”, and is Senior Editor of the Journal of Apicultural Research.
+Dennis British Beekeepers Research Trust, moderator of the Examination Board for the National Diploma in Beekeeping, a member of the “Bee Health Advisory Forum” for the Defra “Healthy Bees Plan”, the UK member of the Executive Committee of the international honey bee research network “COLOSS”, and is Senior Editor of the Journal of Apicultural Research.
 He is employed as Science Director of the International Bee Research Association and is based at the University of Sussex.
 Back to Top

 Celia has a Degree in Agriculture, was a biology teacher and lecturer and began keeping bees in 1980.
 She passed all the BBKA beekeeping examinations, winning both the Robert Hammond Award and the Wax Chandlers’ Prize, before gaining her NDB in 1994.
 She has taught beekeeping since 1992 to a range of students from Basic level up to Advanced, has been a tutor on the BBKA Correspondence Course for many years and is an examiner at all levels up to, and including, NDB.
 She served for six years on the BBKA Examinations Board.